India fully supports strong and unified ASEAN: Jaishankar | Law-Order

 - India

-In his opening address at the two-day meet, Jaishankar said a better connected India and ASEAN would be well-positioned to promote decentralized globalization and resilient and reliable supply chains.
+India is hosting the two-day conclave to mark the 30th anniversary of its relations with the 10-nation Association of Southeast Asian Nations (ASEAN).
+The conclave is largely expected to explore ways to deal with the adverse impact of the Ukraine crisis on trade, economy, and regional security as well as to further broaden base two-way ties.

-The Association of Southeast Asian Nations (ASEAN) is considered one of the most influential groupings in the region, and India and several other countries including the US, China, Japan, and Australia are its dialogue partners.
+In his remarks, Singaporean Foreign Minister Vivian Balakrishnan slammed Russia for its invasion of Ukraine, saying such actions if unchecked can threaten the ''whole system of peace and stability which we have depended on for the basis of our growth, development, and prosperity over many decades''.

-Referring to the COVID-19 pandemic, he said it has not fully abated and there is much ground yet to be covered as ''we walk towards post-pandemic recovery''. ''This path has become even more arduous with geopolitical headwinds which we face due to developments in Ukraine and its knock-on effects on food and energy security, as well as fertilizer and commodities prices, and logistics and supply chain disruptions,'' he said.
+Balakrishnan, who is the country coordinator for India in ASEAN, said Russian actions have ''upended the international system of rules and norms and international law which we all depend on''.
+Referring to the COVID-19 pandemic, Jaishankar said it has not fully abated and there is much ground yet to be covered ''as we walk towards post-pandemic recovery''. ''This path has become even more arduous with geopolitical headwinds which we face due to developments in Ukraine and its knock-on effects on food and energy security, as well as fertilizer and commodities prices, and logistics and supply chain disruptions,'' he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)